-- From the Publish To drop-down list, select where to publish the report result and then specify the settings of the publish type.
+- From the Publish To drop-down list, select where you want to publish the report and then specify the settings of the publish type.

-- To publish the report result to email, select E-mail.
+- To publish the report to email, select E-mail.
 Then specify the email information such as addresses, subject, and comments, respectively.
-If you want to send the report result in the mail body, select E-mail Result in and then select a format for the result: HTML or Text.
-If you selected HTML, the report result overwrites the comments you input for the email.
-If you selected Text, the comments will be positioned in front of the report result.
-Select Attachment in to send the report result as an attachment and then specify the format of the attachment file.
+If you want to send the report in the mail body, select E-mail Result in and then select a format for the report: HTML or Text.
+If you selected HTML, the report overwrites the comments you input for the email.
+If you selected Text, Server positions the comments in front of the report.
+Select Attachment in to send the report as an attachment and then specify the format of the attachment file.

-- To publish the report result to the Logi Report Server versioning system, select Version System.
-Then choose a format in which to send the report result.
+- To publish the report to the Logi Report Server versioning system, select Version System.
+Then choose a format in which you want to send the report.

-- To publish the report result to an FTP site, select FTP.
-Then specify the information for the FTP site and select a format in which to send the report result.
+- To publish the report to an FTP site, select FTP.
+Then specify the information for the FTP site and select a format in which you want to send the report.

 - Select OK to submit the task.

-You can then go to the My Tasks page on the Server Console to view the scheduled report result.
+You can then go to the My Tasks page on the Server Console to view the scheduled report.

 If the current web report is not a shared report and you are the owner of the report, you can use the Share Report feature to share it to others.
 To share a web report, make sure you have already saved it, then select Menu > File > Share or select the Share button on the toolbar.
 Server displays the Share Report dialog box.
 Set the options for sharing the report.
 For more information, see Sharing Web Reports.